-322 ACCELERATED SPANISH 2 Prerequisite: Spanish 1
+322 ADVANCED SPANISH 2 Prerequisite: Spanish 1

 This Spanish 2 course is intended for those students who demonstrated excellence in Spanish 1 with listening, speaking, reading, and writing the language.
-Material will be covered at an accelerated pace.
+Material will be covered for depth of knowledge in order to prepare students for AP level Spanish courses.
 Students use a variety of media resources to explore Hispanic culture and topics of interest.
 There is more emphasis on student-created language in written and oral communication tasks and projects.
 The decision to place students in this accelerated course will be based on the following: an "A" average in Spanish I, the year-end exam results, and teacher recommendation.